Museum of Money of the National Bank of Ukraine: History

 The decision to establish the Museum of Money was taken in late 1988.
 The exhibits of the Museum of the Ukrainian Branch Office of the State Bank of the USSR, which was founded in 1981, formed the basis for the collection.

 In accordance with Resolution of the Cabinet of Ministers of Ukraine No. 1766 of 29 November 2000 the NBU Museum of Money is listed as a museum whose collection and exhibits are state property and form part of the State Museum Fund of Ukraine.

 The NBU Museum of Money officially opened its doors to the public on 24 March 2004.
-The museum was launched to mark the tenth anniversary of the printing of first banknotes of independent Ukraine at the NBU’s Banknote Paper Mill.
+The museum was launched to mark the tenth anniversary of the printing of the first banknotes of independent Ukraine at the NBU’s Banknote Paper Mill.

 The Museum was launched by NBU Governor Serhiy Tihipko, who was in office at that time.
 Mr. Tihipko, along with 10th grade students from Kyiv International Relations Lyceum 51, joined an excursion to the Museum.

 Collections

-The museum's exposition is arranged in chronological order, starting from primitive commodities that served as money to the national monetary unit of Ukraine – the hryvnia.
+The museum's exposition is arranged in chronological order, starting from primitive commodities that served as money to the national monetary unit of Ukraine — the hryvnia.

 The museum's exhibits reflect over thousand-year-long history of the hryvnia and other monetary units that were in circulation at different times in the territory of Ukraine.

 The Museum of Money contains the following exhibits (both originals and replicas):